 We wrote a more comprehensive article on the best water and fountain advice for German Shepherds.

-2) Best German Shepherd Food Facts
+2) German Shepherd Feeding Requirements

-But, if you are buying commercial food for your German Shepherd, it is a good idea to make sure the product has been approved by your country’s animal food regulation board (the AAFCO in the US).
+- If you are buying commercial food for your German Shepherd, it is a good idea to make sure the product has been approved by your country’s animal food regulation board (the AAFCO in the US).

 You should note that your GSD will require different levels of minerals and vitamins depending on it’s stage of life or health status:

 - GSD Puppies –less nutrient rich to prevent large dogs from growing too quick and developing dysplasia